seanlerner/ruby-and-rails-learning-plan/README.md

 - Your local library may offer access to free.
 For example, the [Toronto Public Library system does](https://www.torontopubliclibrary.ca/detail.jsp?Entt=RDMEDB0099&R=EDB0099).

-- You can purchase an [ACM](https://acm.org/) annual membership which includes access to O'Reilly books.

 - Your employer may already have a team membership or provide you a learning budget.

 ## Learn Ruby The Hard Way